-Useful Links for Learning about using GeoGebra in SLS.
-Get a SLS copy of the lesson by filling up the form below.
-Join the local community of GeoGebra users at: https://www.geogebra.org/group/stream/id/VFX2EG8xa GeoGebra tutorials at: https://www.geogebra.org/m/Ebm5wBW5 (Start with Geometry and Functions & Graphing) GeoGebra apps curated for A-level Physics: https://www.geogebra.org/m/dgedzmz3 GeoGebra apps curated for O-level Physics: https://www.geogebra.org/m/z5nfs8qd IPSG Poster
+Useful Links for Learning about using GeoGebra in SLS. update on 2 Jul 2019: The SLS lesson shared during IPSG 2019 can now be found in the SLS Community Gallery.
+Join the local community of GeoGebra users at: https://www.geogebra.org/group/stream/id/VFX2EG8xa GeoGebra tutorials at: https://www.geogebra.org/m/Ebm5wBW5 (Start with Geometry and Functions & Graphing) GeoGebra apps curated for A-level Physics: https://www.geogebra.org/m/dgedzmz3

 Some of the more challenging problems in the topic of electricity in the A-level syllabus are those involving a potentiometer.
 The solution involves the concept of potential divider and the setup can be used to measure emf or potential difference across a variety of circuits components.
 Basically, students need to understand the rule - that

 I've curated a series of Geogebra apps that are relevant and useful for the instructional objectives under the Singapore-Cambridge GCE 'O' and 'A' level syllabi.
 Some of these apps were created by myself.
 If you have any ideas for new Geogebra apps, do let me know in the comments section below and I'll see if

 GeoGebra link: https://www.geogebra.org/m/ev62ku7w Students can explore how varying frequency and amplitude of the vertical oscillation of a platform could cause an object resting on it to temporarily leave the platform (i.e. when normal contact force is zero).